Our Master of Education degrees are designed to accommodate both new

 - *Students who have already received the state SEI endorsement must take EDUC 0513.
 Students who have not received the endorsement must take EDUC 0631.**Seminar hours will be required during practicum.
 Practicum includes two placements for a total of 12 credit hours.

-Students must pass the required MTEL subject matter test (Early Childhood and Foundations of Reading) and have a GPA of 2.8 or greater before beginning the student teaching practicum.
+Students must pass the required MTEL subject matter tests and have a GPA of 2.8 or greater before beginning the student teaching practicum.
 Although students may be allowed to apply for the practicum with a 2.8 GPA, a 3.0 GPA must be maintained to remain in the graduate program.

 Practicum placements are generally within a 30-mile radius of the university unless otherwise specified and approved.